0cyn/tihmstarInstaller/README.md

 ## What does it do?
 * It automates the bulding of tihmstar packages and installs them!

+## Usage notes

+Usage: tihmstarInstaller <arg>
+-c              Just download and compile all the software -d              Download all depends
+-a              Do all
+-u              Updates all packages
+-h              Shows this help

 ## What does it build as of right now?

 * libgerneral